TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Heist.md

 <br />

-There is a user named `Hazard` who is having a discussion with an Support Admin about a problem with a `Cisco router`.
+There is a user named `Hazard` who is having a discussion with a Support Admin about a problem with a `Cisco router`.

 In the user's first message, we can find a button with an `attachment`.

-Clicking in this button reveals an interesting `config.txt` file:
+Clicking on this button reveals an interesting `config.txt` file:

 <br />